 Anthropocentrism is the placing of humanity at the center of all concern, and homocentrism is a similar word meaning the placing of "same species" at the center - i.e., our own species.
 In general this is a trait of religious theology and has been a feature of most religions across the world1.
-The words also imply the attribution of Human qualities to non-human beings, such as God.
+The words also imply the attribution of Human qualities to non-human beings such as God.
 A homocentric cosmology is one that holds that the Universe was created and fine-tuned for the creation of our species in particular.
 On a personal level, the requirements of the fragile Human ego make it appealing to us to think that the God of the Universe cares for us as individuals, that we are important to an all-powerful judge, that the Human concept of morality is preserved by the Ruler of Reality, and that - in short - everything will be alright2.
 But the opinion has not been universal.
 2500 years ago, Aristodemus argued that "the gods do not trouble themselves about mankind"3.
-Modern science and rational thinking is destroying these ideas.
+Modern science and rational thinking is further destroying these wishful ideas.
 The vast universe was not created just for us, we are not the centre of creation, any god with Human characteristics is an erroneous projection resulting from Human psychological dysfunction, and, the idea that an omniscient father-figure is watching over us is a misguided result of simplistic thinking and prideful egotism.
 The grand Universe simply does not care, no matter how much we'd like it to.

 We only have limited imagination.
 We find it impossible to imagine emotions, for example, that we ourselves do not experience.
 All of our genres of science fiction and theology all attribute spirits, aliens and otherworldly beings with emotions that are merely adaptations of Human emotions.
 We do the same with our gods.
 We give them Human emotions.
 Xenophanes was a Greek philosopher, 535-435BCE, who made fun of this all-too-Human projection.